 The Manse School at 32 High Street was run by the Richens sisters.

 Robert James says (March 2009): "Miss Molly Richens originally started this preparatory school in her family home at Hopgrass Farm around 1915-1916.
 After their father died Molly, Sally and their mother left Hopgrass and settled into The Manse as tenants and I guess without income Molly needed a job so started the Prep School.
-Sally, I think, was a nurse with the Red Cross at the Old School in the High Street during the 1914-18 War.
+Sally, I think, was a nurse with the Red Cross at the (VAD Hospital at the) Old National School in the High Street during the 1914-18 War.

 Molly married Tom Gore my Grandfather in 1930 and went to live at Oak Hill Farm for a year or two.
 They soon gave it up as "a rotten farm being cold and stony" and took Knighton Farm where they lived until 1946.